neil-ca-moore/neil-ca-moore.github.io/_posts/2015-10-04-moving-to-industry.markdown

 That might sound like nothing but it really helped me.
 It appealed to my vanity by saying that I could have a *good* academic career.
 It also reminded me that I can do what I like and I don't need to pursue sunk costs by having an academic career just because I started on that path.
 I would say the same thing to anybody just now who isn't sure they want to be in academia.
 You can leave and there is no shame.
 You can have a good career in industry that may make your happier than you are now, and that is the thing that matters.
 Both industry and academia will survive without you, but you should try to be happy.

 Another thing that worried me for a while was the idea that I would be unable to return to academia if my new job didn't work out for me.
 I cannot really confirm or deny that.
 I suspect it's true that the longer you spend out of academia the harder it would be to return.
-I have seen people return to academia who have worked in research, which I'm not really doing.
-So I will abstain from giving any advice on that.
+However I will have to abstain from giving any advice on that, I just don't know.

 Do I feel able to do research again?
 Honestly I do.
 I think my improved engineering skills and focus would make me a better researcher.
 I think I have gained general skills in communication and decision making.
-Moreover the work I've been doing on file and data sync has been intellectually challenging and I have not been overwhelmed.
+Moreover the work I've been doing on file and data sync has been intellectually challenging and I have not been overwhelmed by it.
 I have read research papers on file sync and been able to relate them to my practical work, e.g. some of Benjamin Pierce's papers.
 When I did a little bit of work on building Venn diagrams using constraint programming I was able to read and understand the technical papers in the area.
 I don't feel like my time away from University has made me stupid.
 So I think that if you keep sharp and hone your skills you should be able to go back, but I don't know that would happen in practice.

 # What still bothers me about industry

 Autonomy is one of the great attractions of academia.
 As you would expect learning amongst academic researchers is expected and encouraged.
 I have to say that in industry I have found that there is generally little time available during work hours to investigate new technologies and ideas.
 That is perhaps a function of where I work and the job I do.
 I think it's perhaps my mistake and I should be conciously delivering less work and focussing on building my skills more during office hours.
 Nevertheless I do feel pressure to produce work for the project, and very little pressure to expand my skills.
 I think that experience may be typical in industry.
-That is a definite disadvantage, and it makes me feel sorry for people who have out of work responsibilities like looking after children, relatives and other committments.
+That is a definite disadvantage, and it makes me feel sorry for people who have out of work responsibilities like looking after children, relatives and other committments, meaning that they haven't the free time that I have (at least for the moment!)

 The other side of automomy is freedom to follow your interests.
 This is something that has to be earned in industry, to a greater degree than in academia.
-I can affect the project's aims and what I work on by having good ideas and of course the implementation decisions are often down to us.
+I can affect the project's aims and what I work on by having good ideas and of course the implementation decisions are down to us.
 However I typically can't decide to work on a new idea for a week, there are other priorities that I must advance.
 Hence my priorities are often external and I don't have a lot of say what they are.
 Again this is something that's familiar in academia.
 Academics must march to the beat of somebody else's drum too: e.g. grants must be written to be tailored to available funding; and students and postdocs must work on somebody else's research agenda.
 What I'm saying is that it seems to me there are more constraints on your time in industry, compared to early stage research careers.

 # Conclusions